barthus13/stravistix/README.md

 ```
 gulp build
 ```
-First, this will download others JS dependencies (underscore, angularjs, chart.js, ...) specified in **plugin/package.json** file if not already downloaded.
+First, this will download others JS dependencies (underscore, angular, chart.js, ...) specified in **plugin/package.json** file if not already downloaded.

-Next, all the extensions files from **plugin/** will be copied to **dist/** folder.
+Next, all the needed files from **plugin/** will be copied to **dist/** folder.

 ### 2.5/ Loading the extension